 Digital audio is usually compressed: that is, encoded to take up less space.
 Raw, uncompressed audio is commonly distributed in the wav file format, but nowadays there is no reason to use that format unless some outdated piece of software demands it.
 There is a common misconception that compressed audio will always be lower quality than uncompressed audio, but this is not true, because compressed audio comes in two forms: lossless and lossy compression.

-Lossless compression is just that: No audio quality is lost in the compressing, and so there's rarely a reason to prefer uncompressed audio to losslessly compressed audio.
+Lossless compression is just that: no audio quality is lost in the compressing, and so there's rarely a reason to prefer uncompressed audio to losslessly compressed audio.
 If you're familiar with file compression, such as ZIP and 7-Zip, lossless audio compression is simply an audio-tailored version of the same concept.
 The most popular format for lossless compression is FLAC, the Free Lossless Audio Codec.
 Apple users may also be familiar with ALAC.

 Lossy compression loses some detail in the audio, but saves an enormous amount of space in doing so.
-The goal is always “audibly inperceptible loss”, that is, to lose only details that the human ear won't notice.
+The goal is always “audibly imperceptible loss”; that is, to lose only details that the human ear won't notice.
 That leaves much more range for creativity than lossless compression, and as a consequence, there is a much wider range of lossy audio codecs.
 Some of the most well-known examples are MPEG-4 AAC (often known just as either MPEG-4 or AAC, but they're the same), Ogg Vorbis, and Opus.
 Opus is commonly used for voice communication, and most modern voice chat applications (including Ennuicastr) use Opus, but software support is much wider for AAC and Vorbis.
 Because lossy compression is, well, lossy, it cannot match the quality of lossless compression, but you pay for lossless compression in size.
 In the case of Ennuicastr, lossless FLAC is expected to, on average, be about 16x the size of lossy Opus.
 The improvement in quality of lossless over lossy is likely only worth it if you have a very good microphone and recording environment.
 You may also be familiar with “MP3”, which is actually MPEG-1 Layer 3, but this format is over twenty years obsolete; friends don't let friends use MP3.

 Ennuicastr has two phases of audio compression.
 When you are recording, the audio data being recorded is compressed and sent to the server for processing; and, when you are downloading the audio, it is compressed for download.
-These are necessarily two separate steps (the audio must be uncompressed and processed between them), which introduces a new wrinkle: Generational loss.
+These are necessarily two separate steps (the audio must be uncompressed and processed between them), which introduces a new wrinkle: generational loss.
 If you compress audio data using lossy compression, then uncompress it and compress it again using lossy compression, even if the same format is used, you will lose further quality, and so each “generation” of successive lossy compression will add up.
-As there are typically many phases to audio editing, it is wise to reduce the number of lossy phases as much as possible.
+As there are typically many phases to audio editing, it is wise to reduce the number of lossy steps as much as possible.
 As such, audio is offered for download in FLAC, even if it was recorded in Opus, and you're always recommended to use this option.